List of awards and nominations received by Hans Zimmer

-Hans Zimmer is a German film score composer, he has received several awards and nominations throughout his career including two Academy Awards out of twelve nominations, a Critics' Choice Movie Award, two Golden Globe Awards, four Grammy Awards and two Primetime Emmy Award nominations, among others.
+Hans Zimmer is a German film score composer who has received several awards and nominations throughout his career, including two Academy Awards (out of twelve nominations), a BAFTA Award, two Critics' Choice Movie Award, three Golden Globe Awards, four Grammy Awards as well as nominations for six Primetime Emmy Award and a Tony Award.

 His first Academy Award nomination came in 1988 for his work in Barry Levinson's drama film Rain Man.
 In 1994, he scored the animated film The Lion King, for which he won his first Academy Award.
 He also won the Golden Globe Award for Best Original Score and two Grammy Awards, Best Musical Album for Children for the film's soundtrack and Best Instrumental Arrangement with Accompanying Vocals for the song "Circle of Life".
 He also received a nomination for the Tony Award for Best Original Score for the musical based on the film.